haojie1/GNSS_SDR_C/README.md

 - IE.dat, IP.dat and IL.dat are I path results of ealy code path, prompt code path and late code path respectively.
 QE.dat, QP.dat and QL.dat have the similar meaning.
 - pos.dat is the output of postion, once one millisecond.

-## Resources
+## Notes
-Notes: this code most is ported from the software receiver in "A Software-Defined GPS and Galileo Receiver: A Single-Frequency Approach".
+this code most is ported from the software receiver in "A Software-Defined GPS and Galileo Receiver: A Single-Frequency Approach".
 So if you want to know more details, you can read this book or send email to me.